What They Do: Financial analysts provide guidance to businesses and individuals making investment decisions.

 Financial analysts can be divided into two categories: buy-side analysts and sell-side analysts.

-Financial analysts generally focus on trends affecting a specific industry, geographical region, or type of product.
-For example, an analyst may focus on a subject area such as the energy industry, a world region such as Eastern Europe, or the foreign exchange market.
-They must understand how new regulations, policies, political situations, and economic trends may affect investments.
+Financial analysts generally focus on trends affecting a specific geographical region, industry, or type of product.
+For example, they may focus on a subject area or a foreign exchange market.
+They must understand how economic trends, new regulations, policies, and political situations may affect investments.

-Investing is becoming more global, and some financial analysts specialize in a particular country or region.
-Companies want those financial analysts to understand the language, culture, business environment, and political conditions in the country or region that they cover.
+Investing has become more global, and some specialize in a particular country or world region.
+Companies want these specialists to understand the business environment, culture, language, and political conditions in the country or region that they cover.

 The following are examples of types of financial analysts: